Sydney-Informatics-Hub/obesity_ukAus/README.md

 # New Project template

-This is a template for a new project.
+This is a template for a new project, from (https://github.sydney.edu.au/informatics/newRprojecttemplate)[https://github.sydney.edu.au/informatics/newRprojecttemplate].
 It should contain the following
 folders:

   - 000\_scoping